Milton Masonic Lodge and County General Store

 The Milton Masonic Lodge and County General Store in Milton, Kentucky was listed on the National Register of Historic Places in 1983.

-It is a two-story three-bay brick building with a hipped roof, built in the last quarter of the 1800s for the Masonic Lodges in Milton, with first-floor commercial space.
+It is a two-story three-bay brick building with a hipped roof, built in the last quarter of the 19th century for the Masonic Lodges in Milton, with first-floor commercial space.
 It continued to serve as a lodge hall through the date of its NRHP listing.